xan105/node-powertoast/README.md

 - Where is my icon/image ?

-  Check your path (should be an absolute path as the toast is invoked from a temporary path on the user's system, not the working directory) or url.<br />
+  Check url or path (should be an absolute path as the toast is invoked from a temporary path on the user's system, not the working directory).<br />
   If an image exceeds the file size, or fails to download, or times out, or is an unvalid format the image will be dropped and the rest of the notification will be displayed.

 - Notifications when app is fullscreen aren't displayed